ThuyTran102/ThuyTran102/README.md

 ## 🙋🏻‍♀️ About Me:
-I'm a **Data Science/Data Analyst Enthusiast** in Alberta, Canada.
+I'm an **Aspiring Data Analyst/Data Scientist** based in Alberta, Canada
-- I'm a data professional with a strong foundation in Data Analytics and Data Science, equipped with hands-on project experience in data cleaning, data analysis, data visualization, and machine learning.
+- 👨‍💻 I possess a strong foundation in Data Analytics and Data Science, equipped with **hands-on** project experience in data cleaning, data analysis, data visualization, and machine learning.
-- My domain knowledge includes:
+- 💼 My domain knowledge includes:
-  >- 6+ years of experience in Banking & Finance industry
+  >- 6+ years of experience in Banking and Finance.
-  >- 2 years of experience in Administrative work
+  >- 2 years of experience in Administrative Roles.
-  >- 1 year of experience in Retail
+  >- 1 year of experience in Retail Merchandising.
-- I'm eager to transition into a professional role as a Data Analyst/Data Scientist, where I can apply my skills and passion for data-driven insights.
-- I'm reliable, responsible, with a strong work ethic and a commitment to delivering high-quality work.
 - I’m passionate about continuous learning and improvement.

+- 📢 I'm eager to transition into a professional role as a Data Analyst/Data Scientist, where I can leverage my skills and passion for data-driven insights to support strategic decision-making and drive organizational success.
+- 📧  Feel free to reach out to me via email: **jobsthuy@gmail.com**
+---

 ## 💻 Technical Skills:
 - **Programming Languages**: `SQL`,  `Python`,  `R`,  `DAX`,  `VBA`